dbca-wa/wastd/docs/index.rst

 ..
 "WA STD - now you've got it, too"

+..
 "Strandings are red, tagged ones are blue, nests are green and tracks are there, too"

-If anyone were to build a data clearinghouse for Western Australian sea turtle data, it might look something like this.
-Or totally different.

-This manual aims to provide useful information for:

 .. toctree::
    :maxdepth: 2